 The average dividend yield for a member of the Standard & Poor’s 500 Index is around 1.9%.
 At almost 2.2%, Suncor’s is about 20% higher.
 In addition, Suncor Energy has a history of increasing its dividend.
 With a payout ratio in the low 30s, there is plenty of cash for Suncor Energy to raise the dividend or initiate stock buyback programs to shareholders.
 Either would increase the total return for the investment.

-Concerns For Oil and Natural Gas
+Concerns for Oil and Natural Gas

 It has been a rough quarter for the oil and natural gas sector.

-The exchange traded fund for oil, United States Oil (NYSE: USO), is down almost 10%.
+The exchange-traded fund for oil, United States Oil (NYSE: USO), is down almost 10%.
 Global demand is still weak, and inventories are high.
 Suncor Energy is off slightly for the last month and week of market action.

-Investors should look upon that as an opportunity to buy for the long term at a lower share price with a higher yield, as the result.
+Investors should look upon that as an opportunity to buy for the long-term at a lower share price with a higher yield, as the result.

-Now trading around $35 a share, the mean analyst target price for Suncor Energy over the next year of market action is $45.00.
+Now trading around $35 per share, the mean analyst target price for Suncor Energy over the next year of market action is $45.00.
 Combined with the dividend yield, that is a solid total return.
 With a short float of just 0.37%, few are betting that the share price will fall.